 All wars, as we have already shown, bring want and ruin in their train, except to the speculating buzzards, who fatten upon the corruption and decay.
 What should be our first object is to supply food for our own population.
-So far as the wheat culture cae accomplish this object and leave a su:plus to supply the foreign demand, it should be raised, although it has deadly enemies in the Hessian fly, the wevil and other destructive insects.
+So far as the wheat culture cac accomplish this object and leave a su:plus to supply the foreign demand, it should be raised, although it has deadly enemies in the Hessian fly, the wevil and other de-structive insects.
 Maryland is well adapted to the permanent culture of wheat, and, instead of receding westward, it might be centralized upon the Atlantic seaboard so as to enable the country to command the wheat markets of the world.
-At the same time we do not accept the assertion that the universal demand of civilized men is for wheat bread, or, if it is so, his civilization perverts his taste so as to make him look upon that which is merely pleasing to the eye and a luvury as more important than other food portion of the numan family it supports to wheat.
+At the same time we do not accept the assertion that the universal domand of civilized men is for wheat bread, or, if it is so, his civilization perverts his taste so as to make him look upon that which is merely pleasing to the eye and a A DEN Or- as more important than other food of the Appropriate as nutritions and essential portion of the human family it supports to wheat.
 It is in some parts of India the chief agricultural produce, and is the principal support of the vast population of China.
-It is extensively cultivated in parts of Africa, in Southern Europe, in the tropical countries of North and South America, and, while it has flourished especially in the Carolinas, has been found as far north as Virginia, and sometimes Maryland.
+It is extensively cultivated in parts of Africa. in Southern Europe, in the tropical coun tries of North and South America, and, while it has flourished especially in the Carolinas, has been found as far north as Virginia, and sometimes Maryland.
 Maize, or Indian corn, is of American origin, and was not introduced in the old world until after the discovery of the new.
-It is estimated that maize is caten by a greater number of human beings than any other grain except rice; its analysis shows it to be admirably adapted to sustain life and to furnish material for the growth of both human beings and demestic animals.
+It is estimated that maize is eaten by a greater number of human beings than any other grain except rice ; its analysis shows it to be admirably adapted to sustain life and to furnish material for the growth of both human beings and dcmestic animals.
 It furnishes a large share of the breadstuffs of our farming populations, and although but little consumed in cities, it largely contributes to the support of city populations in the way of meats, poultry, butter, &c.
-According to the federal census the United States produced more than 760,944,549 bushels of Indian corn in 1870.
+Ac-cording to the federal census the United States produced more than 760,944,549 bushels of Indian corn in 1870.
 Illinois, Indiana, Iowa, Kentucky, Missouri, Ohio and Tennessee are the chief corn producing States, though the Southern States are more remarkable for the superior quality of their corn.
 In those States it is a more general article of diet than elsewhere, and is so prepared as to make it as palatable as wheat.
-We, therefore, invoke our fellow-citizens of the South to diversify their agriculture and place the production of corn, wheat and rice among their leading industries .-The Philadelphia North American, one of the leading Republican papers of the North, says: "Unless some change shall occur in the agriculture of the country, the prospect now seems to be that the South, which, before the war, was dependent upon the North for its necessary articles of food, will become the main reliance of the Northern Atlantic States for vegetable products.
-It already commands our provision markets to an amazing extent, and yields at the present time a steadily increasing surplus of grain.-Should that section be able to obtain the
+We, therefore, invoke our fellow-citizens of the South to diversify their agriculture and place the production of corn, wheat says : "Unless some change shall occur in the agriculture of the country, the prospect now seems to be that the South, which, be-fore the war, was dependent upon the North for its necessary articles of food, will become the main reliance of the Northern Atlantic States for vegetable products.
+It already commands our provision markets to an amazing extent, and yields at the present time entire command of two such immense crops as cotton and wheat, it would in less than ten years regain all the losses of cmancipatian and oivil war.-Baltimore Sun,